Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/02-dev-tools/01-nodemon-intro.md

 ### Setup

 1. In any directory, run `npm install -g nodemon`.
 This installs Nodemon globally on your machine.
 2. Go into the server directory (where the `package.json` file is visible)  run `npm install --save-dev nodemon`.
-This saves Nodemon to your `devDependenies` in `package.json`.
+This saves Nodemon to your `devDependencies` in `package.json`.
 3. Still in the server directory, run `nodemon app.js`.
 This should start the server up.
 You should see this:
 ![nodemon](assets/nodemon.png)
 4. The app is now running.
 You can stop the app with `ctrl + c`.